From BR Bullpen

 Gordon hit for a career-high .306 in 1954 but only launched 12 homers.
 His OBP was still excellent (.405) while he slugged .435.
 He had a 123 OPS+, manning right field a year before Roberto Clemente would take over that role in Forbes Field.

-Sid hit only .170/.204/.191 in 16 games for the 1955 Pirates and was sold to the Giants on May 23.
+Sid hit only .170/.204/.191 in 16 games for the Pirates in 1955 and was sold to the Giants on May 23rd.
 Manager Fred Haney said "There isn't any sentiment in baseball, but I hated to see him leave our club.
 At 37, Gordon couldn't be figured into our future plans."

 Ending the playing career